top of page

 • Doing this ourselves, as a school, so that equality practises become embedded in everything we do.

-Have in place a reasonable adjustment agreement for all staff with disabilities by July 2023, to meet their needs better and make sure that any disadvantages they experience are addressed.
+Continue to have in place a reasonable adjustment agreement for all staff with disabilities, or in any need of any specialised equipment, to continue to meet their needs well and make sure that any disadvantages they experience are addressed early.

-By July 2023, 90% of our staff will feel confident in responding effectively and early, to prejudice-related bullying, as shown in the annual staff survey and termly SWOT analysis.
+By January 2025, all of our staff will feel confident in responding effectively and early, to prejudice-related bullying, as shown in the annual staff survey and termly SWOT analysis.

-By July 2023, 90% of our staff will feel confident in responding effectively and early to phrases used by pupils (often due to echolalia and associated with the social communication difficulties of their autism e.g. repetitive / derogatory / depreciating phrases) but which could be judged as derogatory, discriminatory or dangerous by people coming to the school from outside, who do not know the child and their needs.
+By January 2025, all of our staff will feel confident in responding effectively and early to phrases used by pupils (often due to echolalia and associated with the social communication difficulties of their autism e.g. repetitive / derogatory / depreciating phrases) but which could be judged as derogatory, discriminatory or dangerous by visitors coming to the school from outside, who do not know the child and their needs.

 bottom of page